bryxli/zoe-bot/readme.md

 Zoe is a Discord bot that traverses through the Riot Games API to find information about players of the game *League of Legends*.
 Users of a Discord server can see real-time updates on played games of registered player names.
 Currently, Zoe is hosted on GCP using Compute Engine.

 After registering a text channel and adding a username (see [Usage](#Usage)), Zoe will start to output game results into that channel.
-Note: Zoe will only check once every five minutes
+Note: Zoe will only check once every five minutes.

 Currently, the bot is being transitioned into a full-stack containerized application using Docker, React.js, and Quart.